Agentopians/WeAi/TECHNICAL_DESIGN.md

 ## Overview

 This document outlines the technical design and architecture of the Week in Ethereum News AI Edition project.
 It provides details on the system components, data flow, and integration points.
 The system follows an **AI-Agentic Journalism Workflow** for content creation, which includes stages for report submission, draft generation, verification, editorial review, and publication.
 More details on this workflow can be found in the [ARCHITECTURE.md](ARCHITECTURE.md) document.
+The project also implements a **Two-Token Model** ($EDIT and ETH) to incentivize participation and ensure economic sustainability, as described in [FEATURES.md](FEATURES.md).

 ## System Components

 - **AI Agents**: Specialized agents for content curation, summarization, and moderation.
-- **Database**: Stores news articles, job postings, and user data.
+- **Database**: Stores news articles, job postings, user data, and potentially token-related data (e.g., $EDIT balances, reputation scores).
-- **API**: Provides endpoints for external integrations and data access.
+- **API**: Provides endpoints for external integrations, data access, and potentially token interactions.
-- **Web Interface**: User interface for managing content and job postings.
+- **Web Interface**: User interface for managing content, job postings, and potentially token-related functionalities (e.g., governance participation, reward claiming).
+- **Smart Contracts**:  To manage the $EDIT token, ETH restaking mechanisms, governance, and reward distribution.

 ## Data Flow